Last updated on 7/2/2021 at 3:00 pm

 If you have exhausted regular UI, you will need to file a PEUC initial claim.
 You will see a link on the dashboard to file a PEUC initial claim after you log in to your claimant portal.
 Claims will be backdated as appropriate.

 If you have exhausted regular UI, you will first need to file a PEUC initial claim.
 You will see a link on the dashboard to file a PEUC initial claim after you log in to your claimant portal.
 Benefits will be paid, if eligible, after weekly claims are processed.
-(If you are filing for the additional weeks based on the Emergency Coronavirus Relief Act of 2020, you will be paid after the updates are made to our system.)

 No. This benefit provides additional emergency unemployment insurance for people who remain unemployed after they have exhausted their regular Unemployment Insurance benefits.
 Because you are employed, you do not qualify.

 If you have worked in another state within the past 18 months or if you have filed for regular UI in another state, you must contact the other state if you wish to file a claim for PEUC.
 If you're eligible for a regular UI claim in the another state you must file a claim in the other state before PEUC can be paid in Wisconsin.